Pan-Fried Beggar’s Purses

 If you want to create a unique party food or starter course to any meal, this is for you.
 Loaded with veggies and plant-based protein, these richly-flavored babies are just the ticket to impress guests…or your family!

 4 cloves fresh garlic, minced

 1 small leek, split lengthwise, rinsed well, small dice

 8 ounces extra firm tofu, coarsely crumbled

-10-12 scallions, split lengthwise, ends trimmed, blanched for 30 seconds
+10-12 green onions, split lengthwise, ends trimmed, blanched for 30 seconds

 4-5 chives, cut into 4-inch lengths, for garnish

 Lay a won ton wrapper on a dry work surface and spoon about 2 tablespoons of filling onto the center.
 Roll, jelly-roll style and lay on seam side.
-Using steamed scallions, tie each end of the wrapper, creating an oblong "package."
+Using steamed green onions, tie each end of the wrapper, creating an oblong ‘package.’
 Set aside and repeat with remaining won ton wrappers and filling.

 Place enough oil to lightly cover the bottom in a skillet over medium-high heat.
 Lay beggar’s purses in hot oil and cook, turning as they brown, to brown evenly.
 It is best to fry in batches, because if the packages are arranged too tightly in the pan, you will not be able to turn them without breaking.

 When the beggar’s purses are properly browned, drain them on paper, arrange on a platter and serve hot.